mhayashi1120/Gauche-text-relative-date/README.md

 # Gauche-text-relative-date

-intendet to use parse date text from command-line
+intended to use parse date text from command-line

 - relative-date->date
 - date->relative-date
+- fuzzy-parse-relative-seconds

 This package roughly computed as Year (= 365 days) Month (= 30 days) .